How to Get Started

 The ePortfolio assignment is designed to help you document and reflect on your learning experiences during your work-based learning (WBL) experiences.
 This process will enable you to demonstrate your professional skills, articulate your growth, and showcase how your experience has prepared you for future academic and career endeavors.
 By creating an ePortfolio, you will develop valuable skills in self-assessment, professional identity building, and digital literacies, which are essential for success in the humanities and beyond.

-To receive a monetary stipend, interns must document and reflect on their learning experiences through an ePortfolio.
+To receive a monetary award, interns must document and reflect on their learning experiences through an ePortfolio.
 You can create a new ePortfolio or add the required materials to an existing one.
 Your ePortfolio should demonstrate your professional competencies and identity while showcasing the role of your internship in preparing you for your next steps.
 This comprehensive approach not only highlights your achievements but also prepares you for future opportunities by emphasizing the importance of continuous learning and development.